rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Macros

-C macros are sharp and great, if you know how to proper use it.
+C macros are sharp and great, if you know how to proper use them.

 Macros should be designed for doing a single thing.